yh-2670/My-Pink/readme.md

 ## 📌 Project Overview

-> “The absence of dialogue often leads to misunderstanding.
+> "Menstrual pain isn't just a private issue.
-> Menstruation is not an excuse—it’s a physiological reality.
+> It's a public health concern—amplified by silence, misinformation, and inadequate systems.
-> _My-Pink bridges the communication gap surrounding menstrual health._”
+> This project bridges the gap with data, education, and empathy."

 **My-Pink** is a **gender-inclusive communication tool** delivered as a Chrome browser extension.
 It provides medically accurate, accessible content related to menstrual pain, painkiller usage, institutional coping strategies (school/work), product selection, and foundational education on menstruation.